Jim O’Neill Keynote Speaker

 Jim is the creator of the well known acronym “BRIC” and has conducted much research about these and other emerging economies.
 He has published various books on the topic, and in early 2014 made a documentary series for the BBC entitled MINT:The Next Economic Giants.
-He writes frequently on these and many other international economic and financial topics for leading international media.
+He is well-regarded writer and is often invited to speak on these and many other international economic and financial topics for leading international media.
+There are very few, if any, people who can speak with such authority on Emerging Markets.

 He is one of the founding trustees of the UK educational charity, SHINE, and following his move into government, he became their lifetime President.